 Shared Parental Leave In Touch Days (SPLIT)

 An employee on Shared Parental Leave may work for up to 20 days during their period of leave without the leave coming to an end.
 These days are called Shared Parental Leave In Touch Days or SPLIT and are in addition to the 10 existing Keeping In Touch (KIT) Days which are already available to those who are on maternity/adoption leave.

 What Records Do I Have to Keep?

 As with Maternity/Adoption leave/pay, you must keep records for HM Revenue & Customs showing the dates Shared Parental Pay began and the payments made, including the dates; the amount of Shared Parental Pay you have reclaimed; any weeks where you didn’t pay Shared Parental Pay and why; the evidence given by your employee to show their eligibility for Shared Parental Pay.

 These records must be kept for at least 3 years from the end of the tax year in which the payments were made.

-Should you need any assistance when receiving a notice of intention to take Shared Parental Leave, please contact our Advice Line.
+Should you need any assistance when receiving a notice of intention to take Shared Parental Leave, please book a consultation.